-Penetration testing is a very well-established concept in the world of enterprise cybersecurity.
+Penetration testing (pen testing) is a very well-established concept in the world of enterprise cybersecurity.
 Even relatively non-technical business leaders are now more likely than not to have a basic understanding of what it entails.
 Take on the tools and techniques of a malicious cybercriminal, probe the network perimeter and see if you can discover a way in.
 It makes sense.
 It sounds, intuitively, like a sensible approach, and it is.

 However, in the decades since penetration testing was first developed as a cybersecurity technique, the cyber threat landscape has shifted dramatically.
 Traditional penetration testing focuses on a single test period – typically once a year – resulting in a series of outputs and reports, and those reports are typically presented on a series of PDFs which need to be waded through manually.